UCare's MSHO 2024 Part D (prescription drug) coverage

 Medicare Savings Programs

 Use this tool to find out which programs can help you.

 Find out how to make a complaint if you have concerns about your Part D coverage.

-UCare’s MSHO (HMO D-SNP) is a health plan that contracts with both Medicare and the Minnesota Medical Assistance (Medicaid) program to provide benefits of both programs to enrollees.
+UCare's Minnesota Senior Health Options (MSHO) (HMO D-SNP) is a health plan that contracts with both Medicare and the Minnesota Medical Assistance (Medicaid) program to provide benefits of both programs to enrollees.
 Enrollment in UCare’s MSHO depends on contract renewal.